ManojJiSharma/gpl2/README.md

 # Gemachain Program Library

-The Gemachain Program Library (SPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/gemachain-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
+The Gemachain Program Library (GPL) is a collection of on-chain programs targeting the [Sealevel parallel runtime](https://medium.com/gemachain-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
 These programs are tested against Gemachain's implementation of Sealevel,